piaggiofastforward/bldc/README.md

 - Feedback is published in response to received commands so the frequency is dictated by that of incoming data.
 A timer is implemented to provide a minimum feedback frequency of 50Hz if commands aren't being given.
 - Status publishing at 20Hz (configurable via `STATUS_RATE_MS`)

+## VESC Operation - General Instructions ##

+The base of the code is provided from `vedderb/bldc`, and we have mainly built up higher-level (relatively speaking) code in the `applications` folder which leverages Benjamin's code in order to command the motor and provide feedback for the current status of the system.

+The VESC tool allows a user to configure specific motors for operation.
+FOC is a precise algorithm - even differences between motors of the same make/model will be detected, so **each specific motor will need its own distinct configuration.** It's important to note that, whenever the VESC firmware is flashed (which may be quite frequenctly during development), IT ASSUMES THE DEFAULT CONFIGURATION, which is almost definitely not what you want! **Whenever you flash new code to the VESC you need to reflash your configuration with the VESC tool**!
+A well tuned motor will easily start up and drive with a `1A` setpoint, while a poorly tuned motor might not move at all.

+### Things to Remember ###

+Some particularly important configuration aspects to always check if the motor isn't moving smoothly:
+1. hall table detection
+2. RL and lambda detection (FOC only)

 ## Driver and Commander ##

 The folder `linux_impl` contains a Linux driver to send out commands to a VESC connected over UART.
 This driver uses the `serial::Serial` library and is intended for use along with an FTDI chip.